 Guiana Space Centre

 Ben and Love waited for a jeep in the dead of night.
-Harsh spotlights cast either blue/white light or black shadow on all the moving people, building the Defense Effort piece by piece.
+Harsh spotlights cast either blue/white light or black shadow on all the moving staffers, converting a spaceport to a Defense Effort piece by piece.

 “How… how did this come together so quickly?”
 Love asked, over the loud vibrations of a passing helicopter overhead.